 Frank Lloyd Wright also left his mark on the community with the Robert W. Roloson Houses – a group of four row homes that stand out as the only row homes he ever designed during his noteworthy career.
 They were listed on the National Register of Historic Places in 1977.

-A Hub of Higher Education
+A Hub for Education

 Bronzeville is also the home of the Illinois Institute of Technology.
 Founded in 1890, the university offers degrees in engineering, science, business, design, and, most famously, architecture.
 IIT appointed revered architect Ludwig Mies van der Rohe as its director of the Department of Architecture in 1938.
-He was essential in transforming the school’s architecture program, and earned it international recognition.
+He was essential in transforming the school’s architecture program and bringing it international recognition.
 Mies also redesigned and reshaped the school to introduce bold lines and a stark grid layout, making IIT the first modernist campus and the setting of the biggest collection of his work in the world.

 Abundant Green Space